 In the next screen, choose the destination drive i.e your USB drive.
 Double check if you have chosen the correct drive.
 Finally, click Start Restoring button.

-The BTFS will download the contents of the torrent file directly from the Internet and the Disk Image Creator application will write them into your USB drive.
+The BTFS will download the contents of the torrent file directly from the Internet and the Disk Image Creator application will write the ISO into your USB drive.

 Finally, don't forget to unmount the BTFS file system using command: